michalbaldyga/personality-type-prediction-ops/backend/gathering_data/README.md

 # Gathering Data Scripts

-This directory contains scripts for gathering data from SubjectivePersonalities and YouTube.
+This directory contains scripts for gathering data from SubjectivePersonality and YouTube.
 These scripts get persons with their OPS types, images, interviews.

 ## Overview

-Scripts get data from SubjectivePersonalities (person name, OPS type, image), search for interviews and process them using diarization and transcription.
+Scripts get data from SubjectivePersonality (person name, OPS type, image), search for interviews and process them using diarization and transcription.

 ## Prerequisites